cryptocomicon/MoneroManager/README.md

-# MoneroManager
+# MoneroManager - Version 1.0.0.1

-Use this Windows program to safely view the balance of your Monero wallet:
+Use this Windows program to safely view the balance of your Monero wallet.
+You must be running the Monero daemon with a fully syncronized blockchain on the same computer in order for this application to do its thing.
+Future versions of this program may support the use of a remote blockchain.

 ## Binary
 [Zip with Windows 32 bit .exe](https://github.com/cryptocomicon/MoneroManager/blob/master/Versions/MoneroManager.1.0.0.1.zip)